 INTRODUCTION AND PURPOSE

-This document supplements the Challenge “Application Form” and the “Rules and Procedures” documents by giving detailed instructions concerning the mandatory mission verification sensor tag (hereafter: “tag”), one of which is to be installed by the Competitors on each and every competing autonomous underwater vehicle (AUV).
+This document supplements the Challenge “Application Form” and the “Rules and Procedures” documents by giving detailed instructions concerning the mandatory mission verification sensor tag (hereafter: “tag”), one of which is to be installed by the Competitors on each and every competing autonomous underwater vehicle (AUV), inasfar as not part of any alternative verification scheme in accordance with Section 5.9 of this document.

 The subsection “Tags” of the Section “AUV requirements” in the “Rules and Procedures” document requires each and every participating vehicle (also when several AUVs are deployed by the same Competitor) to be equipped with a validation sensor tag.
 The purpose of that tag is to provide independent data to the Organizers on the accomplished course of the respective competing vehicle.
 This additional evidence will be compared to all data made available by the Competitors, and thus act as independent means of mission verification.
 Competitors will need to order and pay each tag with a specified third-party provider, as well as install, deploy and return it to the tag provider unaltered for mission validation according to Organizer specifications and instructions.
+Conditions for the admissibility of alternative verification schemes are outlined in Section 5.9 of this document.

 GENERAL PROCEDURE